-We are not going to deploy on prem because that'll be too
+Then the thing that surprised me most, the other requirement I wanted to get to was, my day one I was like "OK.
+We are not going to deploy on prem because that'll be too hard."

 That in and of itself, I know that's near and dear to your heart, but that is a thing I can remember just sitting back and thinking "I didn't think about this.
 How are we going to do this, and how are we going to do this in a manner that 40 people can still live and breathe while delivering software to their customers?"

 Grant: It's one of those things.
 My previous company I mentioned, we were enterprise software.
 I didn't get it.
 I didn't get on prem, I thought everything would be multi-tenant SaaS.
 Then as soon as I started to really understand--

 I was actually a pain in the ass to our security guy, I was using shadow IT and I was the worst.

 Then as I started understand a little more, "Wait.
 We use GitHub enterprise, why is that?""Because all this data would go un-encrypted in GitHub," and I was like "OK.
 You don't want that."